 Unfortunately, conventional remedies (including joint vitamins, supplements, painkillers, workout braces, straps, sleeves) produce temporary or little-to-no relief and does not fix the ROOT CAUSE of weight training muscle injury pain or tendonitis pain.

 Anyone who has tried these conventional solutions understands.

 As a bodybuilder and someone who struggled with chronic weight training muscle injury pain and tendonitis many years, Nurudeen realized the information available to gym-goers and weight lifters on how to fix and prevent tendonitis pain affecting their exercise routine was fragmented, incomplete and often simply inaccurate.

 Nurudeen created TitaniumPhysique to help anyone who does weight lifting or strength training but struggle with muscle injury pain or tendonitis pain during exercise.

 Use this guide to develop easy and effective practices that quickly bring relief to your workout routine.

 Nurudeen's wellness and fitness knowledge as a trainer, coach, nutritionist and yoga instructor are based on over 10 years of experience in the wellness and fitness industry, and ongoing professional training, experimentation, research and certifications.

 Not only has Nurudeen transformed his physique and healed his body of common weight lifting muscle injuries and tendonitis, he has helped hundreds of his clients achieve similar results, according to their testimonials and review.

-The following are some of the professional resources that has shaped Nurudeen's expertise on health/fitness:
+The following are some of the professional resources that has shaped Nurudeen's expertise on health, wellness and fitness: